Jet Airways in talks with aircraft makers, lessors to lease 6-8 planes by Dec | Business

 - India

-Jet Airways is in discussions with aircraft manufacturers and lessors to lease 6-8 planes, including some of those which were to be delivered to Russian carriers before the Ukraine war, as it gets ready for the relaunch, according to sources.
+Jet Airways is in discussions with aircraft manufacturers and lessors to lease 6-8 planes, including some of those which were to be delivered to Russian carriers prior to the Ukraine war, as it gets ready for the relaunch, according to sources.

 Moreover, the airline is also negotiating with airport operators to secure slots with ''good'' timings, they said.